allegheny-code-golf-association/season-spring-2024/README.md

 ## Notes to players

-* the output must contain _each_ product of division followed by the number of bits; that is, for the test number `256`:
+* the output must contain _each_ product of division followed by the number of bits; that is, for the test cases below:
 ```
 128
 64